-At his inaugural address on 20th January, 1961, President John F Kennedy challenged the people of the United States with the statement: "Ask not what your country can do for you, but rather what you can do for your country."
+At his inaugural address on 20th January, 1961, President John F Kennedy challenged the people of the United States with the statement: "And so, my fellow Americans: ask not what your country can do for you - ask what you can do for your country.
+My fellow citizens of the world: ask not what America will do for you, but what together we can do for the freedom of man."

 Kennedy also wanted the young people of the country to help the undeveloped world and announced the establishment of the Peace Corps.
 This a scheme that intended to send 10,000 young people to serve in Africa, Asia and Latin America.
 Kennedy argued that this "practical, inexpensive, person-to-person program will plant trust, good will and a capacity for self-help" in the underdeveloped world.